-Whatever the situation, businesses should be using these vital few months to assess the impact of change on their supply chains and position themselves to respond to what the coming months might bring.
+Whatever the situation, businesses should use the little time we have left to assess the impact of change on their supply chains and position themselves to respond to the outcomes after October 31.

 Efficio has developed a bespoke EU exit impact methodology which organisations can implement now – well ahead of the Brexit date.

 Our methodology focuses on three core pillars of procurement: sourcing strategies, current suppliers and existing contracts.

 We review your existing category strategies to understand category objectives, sourcing

 strategies and the pipeline of work.
 We identify which elements will be impacted by the EU exit and, where this impact is significant, we provide actionable recommendations on how to take account of EU exit activity in your category plans.